Paid house sitting jobs may seem like a fairy tale.

 9 Places to Find Paid House Sitting Jobs

-The most popular websites that lists paid house sitting jobs include:
+Here are the most popular websites that list paid house sitting jobs.

-It’s a small price to pay seeing as a one year membership is cheaper than just one night in a hotel room.
+It’s a small price to pay, seeing as a one-year membership to the site is cheaper than a single night in a hotel room.

-You can find opportunities for a paid house sitting job in just about every major city across the globe.
-I suggest creating a free account, as that will let you see every available listing.
-If you find one you like, then you can pay for the membership.
+Nevertheless, if you’re new to this site, I suggest creating a free account first, as that will let you see every available listing.
+If you don’t find one you like, at least you’re not out of the membership fee.
+When you do find one you like, then you can pay for the membership.

-A membership will cost you $20 per year.
+A membership will cost you $20 per year, which is the lowest of all the sites here.

-You can also opt to find houses that don’t require pet care, but that will severely limit your options.
+You can opt to find assignments that don’t require pet care, but that will severely limit your options.

-House Carers offers up slightly more exotic locations in places like Bali, Indonesia, Catalonia, etc.
+Searching through their listing offers up slightly more exotic locations in places like Bali, Costa Rica, Catalonia, etc. Around 80% of these listings require pet care.

-Expect competition to be fierce here as listings are fewer and membership runs high.
+Expect competition to be fierce here as hundreds of house sitters are applying for very few listings.

 This is an impressive resource if you’re looking for international paid house sitting jobs.

-This house and pet sitting website requires a membership fee of $30 per year and is limited to paid house sitting jobs in the US only (hence the name).
+This house and pet sitting website requires a membership fee of $30 per year and is limited to paid house sitting jobs in the US only.

-Most of the jobs here involve a straight swap = taking care of the house in exchange for free accommodation.
+Most of the jobs here involve a straight swap; that is, taking care of the house in exchange for free accommodation.

-Honestly, it’s only listed here because it does offer paid house sitting jobs, but your money is better spent at any of the above resources.
+Honestly, it’s only listed here because it does offer paid house sitting jobs, but your money is better spent at any of the other resources.

 How to Land Paid House Sitting Jobs

-A good house sitter is reliable, responsible, easy to talk to, and has a passion for what he/she is doing.
+A good house sitter is reliable, responsible, responsive, and has a passion for what they do.

 If possible, learn home maintenance skills, such as basic plumbing, gardening, and so on.
 These skills will be very handy in cases of leaking sinks and other issues that could occur while you’re house sitting.

 Know that this industry is fierce, so you’ll have plenty of competition.
-You have to present your house-sitter profile the best way possible, and if you’ve already completed house sitting jobs in the past, be sure to file testimonials to build an impressive client portfolio.
+You have to present your house sitter profile the best way possible, and if you’ve already completed house sitting jobs in the past, be sure to file your testimonials to build an impressive client portfolio.

-To get an edge over your competition, master these 5 things:
+To get an edge over your competition, learn to do these things:

-- Eye-catching profile – All the sites above would require you to create a profile.
-Make yours next-level impressive to catch the eye of homeowners and contact you (instead of you e-mailing them).
+- Create an eye-catching profile – All the sites above would require you to create a profile.
+Make yours next-level impressive to catch the eye of homeowners and contact you first.

 - Communicate effectively – Whether you’re sending an e-mail to the homeowner, or facing them during a Skype interview, communicating effectively can definitely land you the job.

-- Documenting References – Prove you’re worthy of the job.
+- Document your references and testimonials – Prove you’re worthy of the job.
 Word of mouth is still the best way to promote your house sitting services, so document all your past clients, ask for testimonials, or just simply let your past performance do the talking.

-If you’re already earning money while traveling, complimenting your journey with house-sitting makes total sense.
+If you’re already earning money while traveling, complementing your journey with house sitting makes total sense.

-Despite improvements in Smart Home technology, homeowners still prefer fellow-humans to take care of their houses when they go on a vacation.
+Despite improvements in Smart Home technology, homeowners still prefer actual humans to take care of their houses when they go on a trip.

-This, and the cost of leaving pets behind at the vet, makes house sitting a lively industry on its own.
+This, and the cost of leaving pets behind at the vet, means there will always be a demand for house sitting jobs.